 Identify 1-3 programs that would be a good fit for you, and meet with your advisor to talk it over.

 Meet with a Learning Abroad advisor & narrow your search

-- Once you have a better idea of what you want to do, schedule a meeting with a Learning Abroad Advisor by calling 713-743-9167.
-You will review programs, course optins, and the best terms for you to go abroad.
+Once you have a better idea of what classes you want to take abroad, when you want to go, and what programs might fit you best, schedule an advising meeting with a Learning Abroad advisor by calling 713-743-9167.

 Service Learning Groups